jesusmaldonado/load-monitor/README.md

 *Visual Improvement*: More interesting visual design, css transitions between renders

+*Performance Optimization*: Move more of the visual transitions around the tooltip away from d3

 ## Server-Side

-*Optimization / refactor*: Refactor services to be more functional and use immutable on the back-end as well.
+*Optimization / Refactor*: Refactor services to be more functional and use immutable on the back-end as well.